 Scott brings a decade of experience to CGCN having most recently worked as Legislative Director for Chairman Mike Crapo.
 He served in leadership roles for two members of the Senate Banking, Housing and Urban Affairs Committee where he successfully crafted and advanced financial services legislation into law.
 He was also Majority Staff Director for the Securities, Insurance, and Investment Subcommittee where he worked on policy connected to the U.S. Treasury Department and the U.S. Securities and Exchange Commission.
 Scott was named one of The Hill’s top 2020 lobbyists.

-Antonia has built her reputation working for some of the most high-profile members of the House and Senate, including Senate Majority Leader Mitch McConnell, former House Speaker John Boehner and Senate Finance Committee Chairman Orrin Hatch.
+Antonia has built her reputation working for some of the most high-profile members of the House and Senate, including then-Senate Majority Leader Mitch McConnell, former House Speaker John Boehner and Senate Finance Committee Chairman Orrin Hatch.
 She has played an instrumental role in the communication and strategic planning for a wide variety of issues, including tax reform, health care and trade agreements.
 The Washington Post described her as “one of the top Republican message gurus on Capitol Hill.”
 Antonia was named one of The Hill’s top 2020 lobbyists.

 John understands the inner-workings of the House of Representatives and what it takes to pass or stop any piece of finance-related legislation.
 Having served as a top aide to House Minority Leader Kevin McCarthy he has worked with every member of the Financial Services Committee – many of whom also serve as members of the Whip Operation.
 As the Floor Director and through his capacity on the Whip Team, John worked with the Committee and policy teams to marshal priorities across the House Floor.
 John was named one of The Hill’s top 2020 lobbyists.